HasanMahmood4U/Calculator-/README.md

-calculator code by Hasan mahmood
+calculator code by Hasan mahmood deployed at the same day when created.